hortense667/gyobango2/README.md

 # Gyobango2

-**Gyobango2** is a Visual Studio Code extension that automatically processes the currently open file based on cursor movement and user inactivity.
-Unlike standard editor automation tools, Gyobango2 actively tracks user interactions and performs structured operations when the user pauses for a specified duration.
+**Gyobango2** is a Visual Studio Code extension that allows you to know the visual line number (wrapped line number)  from the top of a file.
+Line numbers are not displayed to the left of each line.
+Instead, it opens a new file to display line numbers.
+Please run it again if the screen scrolls or the display width of the editor window is changed.

 ## Features

-- **Monitors User Activity:**
-  Detects when a user stops interacting with the editor for 5 seconds and then triggers automated processing.

-- **Automated Cursor Tracking:**
+- **Calculating the visible line number:**
-  Moves the cursor upwards visually (wrapped line by wrapped line) until it reaches the top, counting the number of movements.
+  Visually moves the cursor upwards (for each wrapped line) and counts the number of times the cursor moves until it reaches the top.

 - **Auto-Generated Number File:**
-  If a number-sequenced file already exists, it is reused and extended.
-Otherwise, a new file is created in a secondary editor pane.
+  If a numbered file already exists, reuse it.
+If not, create a new one in a separate editor pane.
+Manually change the display width of the numbered file if necessary.

 - **Dynamic Number Generation:**
-  Writes numbers starting from `00001` up to `count + 100` into the designated file, ensuring continuity without gaps.
+  Write numbers from `00001` to `current line + 100` consecutively, without gaps, to a numbered sequential file.

 - **Automatic Window Management:**
   Ensures that only the necessary editor windows remain open by closing the original editor pane when a secondary window is opened.